How accurate is Covera, really?

 ACA subsidy formula

-Read honestly: the engine reproduces adult age-band means, the ACA subsidy math, and (after adding a person-year frailty termthat correlates a year's care across service lines) the real spend concentration the top few percent of people who drive most healthcare cost.
+The engine reproduces the age-band means, the ACA subsidy math, and (via a person-year frailty termthat correlates a year's care across service lines) the real spend concentration the top few percent of people who drive most healthcare cost.
 That heavy tail is the hard part to get right, and it is what the bad-year risk you rank on depends on.
-Source: Calibrated to the AHRQ Medical Expenditure Panel Survey (MEPS), Household Component.
+Source: Fit to AHRQ MEPS Household Component Full Year Consolidated microdata: TRAIN = 2021 (HC-233) + 2022 (HC-243), HOLDOUT = 2023 (HC-251).

 Explore the distribution